 The right lighting is vital to a room’s purpose and function.
 Light in a warmer color temperature (below 3000K) creates a more relaxed, comfortable environment whereas light in a cooler color temperature (above 3000K) creates a more energetic ambiance.
 Using warm-toned lighting for rooms dedicated to rest, and bright, cool-toned lighting in more active areas will help maintain harmonious chi levels in your home.
 If you have wall paint in a more “relaxed” setting that would be better complemented by cool-toned light, make sure your light control has a dimmer switch to mitigate its energizing effects.

-How do you feel about the chi energy in your home?
+Making these simple lighting changes will ensure that you’ll be enjoying a well-balanced space, as well as the many benefits of Feng Shui, in no time!
+So, how do you feel about the chi energy in your home?
 What rooms do you think could benefit the most from these tips?
 Let us know your thoughts or if you have any questions below in the comments or on Facebook, Twitter, Google Plus, LinkedIn, or Pinterest!